adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 - Component and state are both delimitted by a dash;
 - Names are written with lowerCamelCase; and
-- Every selector is prefixed with the module name.
+- Selectors are prefixed with the module name.